 The ubiquitous popadom and condiments.

 Tandoori lamb chops – ‘tender lamb chops marinated overnight in ginger, crushed spices, skewered and baked’ £13.50.
-I think they were marinading them in bonfire ash which we may as well of been eating as these little chops were cremated beyond belief.
+I think they were marinading them in bonfire ash which we may as well of been as eating these little chops were cremated beyond belief.
 I’ve not seen chops this small either or tasted anything as charred as them.
 Things aren’t progressing well so far.

 Make of this what you will.